python-discord/summer-code-jam-2020-qualifier/README.md

 2. [Intermediate Requirements](#advanced-requirements)
 3. [Advanced Requirements](#advanced-requirements)

 To qualify for the Code Jam, your solution has to **pass the basic requirements**.
-However, we do want to urge you to at least try the intermediate and/or advanced requirements if you think you can tackle them.
+However, we urge you to at least try the intermediate and/or advanced requirements if you think you can tackle them.
 We will publish our solution for the qualifier after the deadline has passed.

 ## Rules and Guidelines

-- Your submission will be tested using a Python 3.8.3 interpreter with no additional packages installed.
-This means that you're allowed to use everything that is included in Python's standard library, but nothing else.
-Please make sure to include the relevant `import`-statements in the solution you submit.
+- Your submission will be tested using a Python 3.8.3 interpreter without any additional packages installed.
+You're allowed to use everything included in Python's standard library, but nothing else.
+Please make sure to include the relevant `import` statements in your submission.

 - Use [`qualifier.py`](qualifier.py) as the base for your solution.
 It includes stubs for the two classes you need to write: `Article` and `ArticleField`.

 - Do not change the **names** of the two classes included in [`qualifier.py`](qualifier.py).
-The test suite that we will use to judge your submission relies on existence these two classes.
-Everything else, including the docstring of the classes, may be changed.
+The test suite we will use to judge your submission relies on these two classes.
+Everything else, including the docstrings of the classes, may be changed.

 - You can leave the `ArticleField` class as-is if you do not wish to tackle the advanced requirements.

-- Do not include "debug"-code in your submission.
-This means that you should remove all debug prints and other debug statements before you submit your solution.
+- Do not include "debug" code in your submission.
+You should remove all debug prints and other debug statements before you submit your solution.

-- This qualifier task is supposed to be **an individual challenge.** This means that you should not discuss (parts of) your solution to the qualifier task in public (including our server) and that you should try to solve it individually.
-Obviously, this does not mean that you can't do research or ask questions about the Python concepts you're using to solve the qualifier, but try to use general examples when you post code during this process.
+- This qualifier task is supposed to be **an individual challenge**, so try to solve it on your own.
+You should not discuss (parts of) your solution in public (including our server).
+You are still allowed to do research and ask questions about Python as they relate to your qualifier solution, but try to use general examples if you post code along with your questions.

 ## Qualifier Assignment

 For this assignment, you'll write an `Article` class to represent articles published to a blog.
-The `Article` objects you can create with this class will have attributes like `title` and `author` and you will write a few methods to work with these objects.
-We've added a "stub" for your `Article` class in the [`qualifier.py`](qualifier.py) file for you extend.
+Instances of this class will have attributes like `title` and `author`.
+You will also write a few methods to work with these classes.
+We've added a "stub" for your `Article` class in the [`qualifier.py`](qualifier.py) file for you fill in.

-Please read the requirements below carefully, as it's important that the code you write meets those requirements exactly.
-Also note that there's a [test suite](#test-suite) available for  you to test your code before you submit it.
+Please read the requirements below carefully; it's important for your code to meet those requirements exactly.
+Also, note that there's a [test suite](#test-suite) available for  you to test your code before you submit it.

-For all of the examples below, assume that we've created an instance of `Article` like this:
+For all the examples below, assume we've created an instance of `Article` like this:

 ```py
 >>> fairytale = Article(